LionelAuroux/pyrser/docs/source/tutorial1.rst

         value
         value , elements

 This kind of parser uses right recursivity to create list of item.
-Pyrser parsing engine uses LL(k) mechanism.
+Pyrser parsing engine uses PEG (Parsing Expression Grammar) mechanism.
 It's better to use repeater ``+`` or ``*`` to describe the list.

 4- Basic JSON Parser